 The hardness of 8Cr14MoV is 58-59 HRC, corresponding to the Rockwell C hardness scale.
 This hardness level is high enough to give the 8Cr14MoV blades good edge retention, sharpness and wear resistance.

-Is 8Cr14MoV stainless or high-grade steel?
+Is 8Cr14MoV stainless or rust-free steel?

 However, it is not formally a stainless steel according to the hard interpretation of the corresponding definition, since its phosphorus content (so-called iron companion) of 0.035% exceeds the specified limit of 0.025% (see here).